 Air filtration systems can reduce the background concentrations of particulate matter.
 But the limited evidence available suggests they probably only work well in small rooms.

-In Britain, a lot of our houses are old, and the weather can be wet and cold, so we have to watch out for our homes getting damp.
+In Britain, a lot of our houses are old, and the weather can be wet and cold, so we must watch out for our homes getting damp and mould growing.

 Damp leads to condensation, which encourages mould and other fungi to grow.
 Lots of things can cause this, from cooking to washing and drying clothes.
 Condensation is more likely to happen in cold places in your household, like windows or rooms with external walls.

 One fungus often found indoors is called aspergillus.
-It usually grows on dust and powdery food items like flour.
-It can cause a wide range of conditions, from mild irritation of your airways to more serious infections in people who already have a lung condition.
+It grows on dust and powdery food items like flour.
+It can cause a wide range of conditions, from mild irritation of your airways to more serious infections if you have a lung condition.